msturn2/FSJS-Teschdegree-Project-3-Interactive-Form/README.md

-Using vanilla JavaScript only, the user's interactivity with a form is augmented to allow registration to a hypothetical conference.
-Writing my own scripting, I was able to manipulate the starter HTML and CSS code to create user-friendly experience by:
+Using vanilla JavaScript only, the user's interactivity with a form is augmented to allow registration for a hypothetical conference.
+Writing my own JavaScript, I was able to manipulate the starter HTML and CSS code to create user-friendly experience by: